 I started geocaching with our kids about a year and a half ago.
 I’d heard families talking about it way back before smart phones, and I had only the vaguest idea about what it really was.
 Although it felt a little awkward going on our first hunt (in a cemetery!), it was tons of fun and we were hooked.
 We’ve also hunted for geocaches at our local zoo, the botanical gardens, and a number of parks around town.
 With all the screens our kids are in front of in this day and age, getting outdoors is definitely a priority–and turning it into a treasure hunt makes any outing exciting (especially with hard-to-please tweens, ahem, not naming any names here).
-Here are my favorite tips to help you and your kids start geocaching.
+Here are my favorite tips on geocaching for kids.

 Wait, what exactly is geocaching?

 I like to think of it as a cross between a scavenger hunt and hide and seek.
 You have clues about the location of the cache, and once you get within a certain proximity, you have to use your ninja skills to seek it out.

 Geocachers leave hidden boxes with GPS coordinates and clues to help you find them.
 You can download the free geocache app to help locate geocache boxes in your area.
 Here’s a short video to give you a better idea of what it’s all about:

 There are basically two main types of caches: logbook caches, or trinket caches.
 They’re both exactly what they sound like, one you simply find and write your name and date in, and the other usually has a miscellany of prizes to choose from (you always want to bring along something to give back).

 After you’ve downloaded the app, you want to make sure you have enough battery life while you track down your cache.
 It wouldn’t be any fun for your phone to die when you’re inches from finding your cache (luckily that’s never happened to us).